IN CINEMAS NOW

 Mute Elisa Esposito, who communicates using sign language, works as a janitor at a secret government laboratory in Baltimore during the Cold War in 1962.
 Her only two friends are her next door neighbour, Giles, a struggling gay advertisement illustrator, and her co-worker, Zelda, an African-American woman who also serves as her interpreter at work.
 When the facility receives a creature in a tank which has been captured from a South American river by Colonel Richard Strickland, the curious Elisa discovers that the creature is a humanoid amphibian and begins visiting it in secret, forming a close bond with it.
 However, General Frank Hoyt wants the creature vivisected….

 Guillermo del Toro’s version of the old ‘monster and the girl’ theme, in many ways a variant on The Creature From The Black Lagoon [and its two sequels] which he almost remade [and I suppose, in a sense, now he has, it has so many of the same ingredients despite its very different setting] is a heartfelt celebration of ‘outcasts’, and a lovely hymn to that which has [or should have] no boundaries: love.
 It often proceeds like a dream, taking place in a wonderfully expressionist version of the 1960’s.
-And yet to me – and I know this is going against the grain when so many critics seem to have praised it so highly – it’s partly sunk by characterisation that’s either exaggerated or overly simplistic, a seeming need to get its monster and girl together sexually so quickly that their intimacy [remember, this is essentially bestiality] doesn’t really feel earned, and certain situations and even plot elements that just don’t seem to have been thought through and which just don’t hold water [sorry].
+And yet to me – and I know this is going against the grain when so many critics seem to have praised it so highly – it’s partly sunk by characterisation that’s either exaggerated or overly simplistic, a seeming need to get its monster and girl together sexually so quickly that their intimacy [remember, this is essentially bestiality] doesn’t really feel earned, and certain situations and even plot elements that don’t seem to have been thought through and which just don’t hold water [sorry].
 I guess that del Toro and co-screenwriter Vanessa Taylor were hoping that the fantastical nature of the piece would let us buy that, for example, the heroine is able to repeatedly sneak in to the monster’s sealed off room despite the entire building being on camera, or that the creature can just wander off into a cinema, presumably getting past box office [I guess it could have been through an unlocked door, but then what would be the purpose of having a box office if you’re going to leave an access door unlocked?] without being seen by anyone?
-Such moments just strike me as carelessness and certainly not worthy of a film which is in many critic’s top ten lists, has won some awards and has even been nominated for some Oscars.
+Such moments just strike me as carelessness and certainly not worthy of a film which is in many critic’s top ten lists, has won some awards and has even been nominated for some Oscars, while del Toro has in some respects already been here with Hellboy.

 Now I’m certainly not saying that The Shape Of Water is a bad film.
 It has many praise-worthy aspects, right from the very beginning.
-The opening is wonderfully magical, taking place underwater, with the camera exploring a submerged house to reveal a woman floating, while the narration of Richard Jenkins, preparing to tell us what happened to the “princess without a voice”?, and Alexandr Desplat’s wistful yet mysterious music, add their own qualities.
-We’re then introduced to Elisa masturbating, something that seems to be shown twice for no apparent reason except I suppose to remind us that, yes, people with disabilities can have healthy sexual appetites too [wow, who would have thought it?].
+The opening is wonderfully magical, taking place underwater, with the camera exploring a submerged house to reveal a woman floating, while the narration of Richard Jenkins, preparing to tell us what happened to the “princess without a voice”, and Alexandre Desplat’s wistful yet mysterious music, add their own qualities.
+We’re then introduced to Elisa masturbating, something that seems to be shown twice for no apparent reason except I suppose to remind us that, yes, people with disabilities can have healthy sexual appetites too [wow, who’d have thought it?].
 She lives above a grand old movie palace which doesn’t seem to be bringing in the customers much any more, and spends much of her time with neighbour Giles, who’s not long lost his job presumably due to him being homosexual.
-The early scenes with these two friends and rejects from society are enormously touching – more touching to me in fact than Elisa’s ‘romance’ with the creature – and we feel Giles’s pain so much when his feelings for a worker in a cafe are not recipricated.
+The early scenes with these two friends and rejects from society are enormously touching – more touching to me in fact than Elisa’s ‘romance’ with the creature – and we feel Giles’s pain so much when his feelings for a worker in a cafe are not reciprocated.
 I have to say right now though that Elisa just didn’t come across to me as especially sympathetic, despite the typically detailed performance of Sally Hawkins who was limited by the fact that she was not able to talk.
-For example, this is somebody whose best friend at work Zelda helps her out continually, even lying for her, but not once does she thank her!
+For example, this is somebody whose best friend at work Zelda helps her out continually, even lying for her, but not even once, does she thank her!